DJProduction/Restaurant-Reviews/README.md

 ```
 let urlsToCache = [];
 ```
 3. Listening for the "install" event which is fired by the service worker to handle the initial structure of the service worker.
-For example the array of urls can be inserted into an 'open' cache by reference to the name.
+For example, the array of urls can be inserted into an 'open' cache by reference to the name.
 4. Listening for the "activate" event which is fired by the service worker for possibly clearing old caches and replacing with new caches that may be waiting to be updated.

 ### Caching Files On Visited Pages